JSinkler713/Javascript-Functions/README.md

     sayHiTo('James');
 ```

 Here we pass in the *argument* 'James'.
-So put this in yor console and pass in the *argument* to say hi to your neighbor.
+So put this in your console and pass in the *argument* to have your function say hi to your neighbor.

 ---
 ## Your turn: